RAAF Base Woomera: Historical

 The centre line of the airfield was surveyed by Len Beadell in early 1947.
 A RAF Dakota was the first aircraft to use the field, as it landed at Woomera on 19 June 1947.
 It brought General Evetts and a party of British scientists to inspect the airfield which was recently completed.
 During 2015, all of the Woomera aerodrome aircraft parking aprons (4), taxiways and the main runway, were all refurbished in $40M upgrade.
 In 2016, through public tender, a significant repair was made to Hangar 1, and in 2018 the air movements terminal was refurbished and a new secure-storage facility built.
 A new connecting road between the magazine area (west of the airfield) and the northern end of the main runway was constructed.
 The construction of a new security control gate facility was completed in the later months of 2018, approximately 1 km north of Woomera Village, at the entrance to Base Sector North of RAAF Base Woomera.

 The first control tower at the Woomera Test Range originally came from RAAF Base Uranquinty, New South Wales.
 The tower was disassembled by No. 2 Airfield Construction Squadron in the late 1940s and shipped to Woomera, where it was re-erected and reopened in the early 1950s at Evetts Field.
 The main control tower at Woomera aerodrome was constructed in 1953 and is still active.
 In 2016 the Department of Defence announced plans to replace the control cabin and an upgrade to all communications, electrical, mechanical and hydraulic services to the building in order to comply with building code requirements.

 Evetts Field

 Evetts Field (AU09) is a satellite airfield located 40 km north-west of the RAAF Base Woomera within the RAAF Woomera Range Complex.
 On 15 May 1951 Koolymilka airfield was officially named Evetts Field in honour of Lieutenant General John Fullerton Evetts, who led the English party that selected the Woomera site for the Anglo-Australian Long Range Weapons Establishment, and handed over to the Department of Supply.
-Evetts Field is now only semi operational, mostly used as an emergency runway for the Flying Doctor and for RAAF operations.
+Evetts Field is now only semi operational, mostly used as an emergency runway for the Royal Flying Doctor Service and for RAAF operations.
 It features two runways, each 2028 m long.
 Evetts Field was used for launching the Jindivik target drone from 31 October 1950 to June 1975.
 The airfield was virtually abandoned in the 1970s, with its control tower and other buildings sold off and removed.
 The two runways are now in poor condition.